Amrykid/UWPShoutcastMSS/README.md

 # UWPShoutcastMSS

 A library for connecting to Shoutcast in Windows 10 UWP applications.
-It's more of a hack than a proper library, but it gets the job done.

 ## How to use it